 If you’re unpacking your car or rental truck on a busy city sidewalk, have a helper with you to keep an eye on your boxes.
 Don’t leave items unattended outside or in the lobby.
 While labeling boxes by room is good, labeling them too specifically is risky; you don’t want to be stacking up boxes that say “jewelry,” “china,” or “handbags” where passers-by can see them.

-Avoid Getting A Ticket While Moving
+Avoid Getting a Ticket While Moving

 One of our best moving tips is to not forget to avoid getting a ticket!
 While you’re unloading, be aware of where you’re parked and how long you’ve been there.
-You want to be close to the door of the building, but make sure you’re not going to get a ticket by parking in a reserved spot or letting your meter run out.
+You’ll want to be close to the door of the building, but make sure you’re not going to get a ticket by parking in a reserved spot or letting your meter run out.

 If you can’t be at the apartment yourself, ask the landlord for measurements before moving your furniture in, to ensure it will all fit.